codihuston/ustrending/README-K8S.md

       > kubectl exec -it client-deployment-5dbd5ccd7f-nv8q5 yarn run test

       # test the server
-      > kubectl exec -it server-deployment-747bfc4578-jfwd5 yarn run test
+      > kubectl exec -it server-deployment-747bfc4578-jfwd5 npm run test
       ```

   1. In the CI/CD pipeline

       1. At some point in the pipeline you should build all of the
       `<application>/Dockerfile.dev` files with the `npm run test` command set as the image Default Command.
-Be sure to inject the necessary
-      environment variables when running the image
+Be sure to inject the necessary environment variables when running the image (if any)
       1. You should then run each of those images, stopping the pipeline if
       any of those fail unexpectedly